-You may not become a billionaire in computer science – there are only so many Steves Jobs and Bill Gates in the world – but, since it’s specialized knowledge and challenging skills, salaries tend to be solidly high.
-Workers in computer science and information technology can work in all kinds of locations, from laboratories to high-rise offices to their bedrooms, and the work itself can be very flexible.
+You may not become a billionaire in computer science.
+There are only so many Steves Jobs and Bill Gates in the world.
+But, since it’s specialized knowledge and challenging skills, salaries tend to be solidly high.
+Employees in computer science and information technology can work in all kinds of locations, from laboratories to high-rise offices to their bedrooms.
+And the work itself can be very flexible.

 (check out: Is a STEM Degree a Good Investment?)